Qile0317/APackOfTheClones/README.md

     sc.data = get(data("scRep_example"))
 )

-# produce the ball-packing plot
+# produce the ball-packing plot with the default parameters
 vizAPOTC(pbmc)

 # there are many parameters to adjust, but most importantly, one can filter for